-One small box on an application can all but eliminate opportunities for men and women seeking gainful employment, housing, or loans after serving out criminal sentences.
-That box is the space on an application that asks if the applicant has been convicted of a crime or incarcerated.
+One small box on an employment application can all but eliminate opportunities for men and women seeking gainful employment after serving out criminal sentences.
+That box is the space on an employment application that asks if the applicant has been convicted of a crime or incarcerated.

 Peace with Justice.
 Those words could be an empty, everyday slogan.
 Yet for 27 year-old Meagan Gaddis, Peace with Justice stood for something extraordinary—especially after her release from prison.